 The Master of Marine Management degree program is designed to start in September with a small class of students (approximately 20-25 each year) that take a combination of required core courses and elective courses at the graduate level (course = credit).
 The MMM does not allow for winter term (January) or summer term (May) admission.

 Master of Marine Management Degree Program Structure

-The MMM requires five (5) credits to to graduate, 3.5 credits are Core required credits and 1.5 credits are electives, selected to personlize your MMM degree.
+The MMM requires five (5) credits to to graduate, 3.5 credits are Core required credits and 1.5 credits are electives (at the graduate level), selected to personlize your MMM degree.

 |MARA 5002 Graduate Project (continued)

-Elective courses (1.5 credits) – 3 elective courses (worth 0.5 credits each) are selected in collaboration with the MAP Director over the course of the MMM program.
+Elective courses (1.5 credits) – 3 elective courses (worth 0.5 credits each) are selected in collaboration with a MAP Elective Selection Advisor over the course of the MMM program.

 Sustainable Oceans Conference - annual MMM student-led conference

 As part of the MMM degree, each MMM student class is required to plan and host the Sustainable Oceans Conference which is supported by the Sobey Fund for Oceans.
 The conference is the only ocean related student-led conference of its type in Atlantic Canada and has been successfully executed since 2012.
 Throughout the years, each MMM class chooses a topical theme on marine affairs to inspire interdisciplinary approaches for creating health oceans and sustainable economies.
 The conference brings together an audience of students, faculty, members of the marine management community, and the general public.